-Through thought leadership, medical programming, and awareness activities, AHF promotes healthy living and provides access to quality healthcare throughout the Americas.
+Through thought leadership, academic initiatives, medical programming, and awareness activities, AHF promotes increased access to quality healthcare and treatments throughout the Americas.

 Who We Are